 - Joanne Sydney Lessner , Opera News

-Maria Brea, soprano, is a native of Caracas, Venezuela.
+Maria Brea, soprano, is a native of Caracas, Venezuela and she just won 6th prize in the Vinas competition and a Special Zarzuela prize for the best Zarzuela singer and was one of only six winners who sang in the orchestra concert for the winners at Teatro Liceu de Barcelona.
 In 2020 Maria Brea makes her debut as Frasquita in Carmen at Rose Theater at Lincoln Center with MasterVoices.
-She will also sing the soprano solo in Carmina Burana with MasterVoices.
-Ms. Brea was selected to the Final phase of the Francisco Viñas Competition at Teatro Liceu this upcoming January 2020.
+She will also sing the soprano solo in the Bridges performance with MasterVoices.
 This fall, 2019, Ms. Brea made her debut with the New Camerata Opera singing the role of Elena in the Zarzuela El Barbero de Sevilla.
 This past summer, Maria was an Eva and Stern Fellow at Songfest and made her debut with the Queens Symphony Orchestra in their Night at the Opera concert series.
 Last spring, Ms. Brea made her Opera Tampa debut singing the title role in Maestro Anton Coppola's Lady Swanwhite, a world premiere.
 During the winter 2018, Maria sang the role of Raquel in the world premiere of the opera El Rey Nacio in New York City and made her debut as Musetta in La Bohème with the New York Concert Opera.
 Maria also sang in a recital as part of the St. Hugh Steinway series in Miami, Florida.
 She sang the role of Nannetta in Verdi’s Falstaff in Martina Arroyo's Prelude to Performance.
 Ms. Brea performed with the West Bay Opera in the role of Micaëla in Bizet’s Carmen during the spring 2018.
 Maria was part of the 2017-2018 season in the Apprentice Artist Program at Palm Beach Opera where she sang as Bridesmaid I in Mozart’s Le Nozze di Figaro.